How to Fix your Door Latch that Won’t Retract

 If needed, you can also add these between the hinge on the door without anyone seeing them.
 Give an adjustment up to a maximum of around 6 millimeters or quarter of an inch, depending on the size and thickness of your hinges.
 The same screws can be used again, and just punch through the cards when screwed in.
 The more shims or cards you use, the closer the door will move towards the door frame on the lock side.
 This is also a good way of leveling the door if you just use them on the bottom hinge, to help pick the door up if it started to fall slightly.

-4. Position of the Strike Plate not Aligned to Door Frame
+4. Misaligned Strike Plate to Door Frame

 This means the latch is unable to get into the hole.
 You will have to fix this to ensure the latch and strike plate hole are properly aligned.
 To have a look at the latch and see where it’s going to hit the strike plate, put a piece of masking tape on the plate to highlight your pencil marks.
 When you close the door, use a pencil to mark the top and bottom positions of the latch.
 Then open the door, and compare your pencil marks with the receiving hole on the plate.
 If your strike plate is too high and your latch is only just missing the hole, one solution is to grind down the bottom of the plate slightly.
 You can do this by using a file or Dremel, which will essentially make the hole bigger.
 This only works if the latch is really close to fitting.